What Are the Three Stages of Menopause?

 Thrive Throughout Menopause

 The three stages of menopause all bring unique changes to your body and your life.
 The process can be tedious and frustrating at times, but you can regain control over your physical and emotional health with knowledge and support and thrive in midlife.
+Learn more about how the three stages of menopause can affect you with our menopause app.

 Jennifer Turkyilmaz, RN, BSN, is a medical writer who worked for many years in women’s health as a high-risk pregnancy nurse.
 She is also a newly menopausal woman who wishes she had known more about what to expect before it happened to her.